 Dopamine is considered the neurotransmitter primarily involved in the pleasure and reward center of our brain, helping to motivate our drive for things like food, water and sex—all necessary for the perpetuation of our species.
 It was healthy and adaptive for our primate brains to drive us to eat that banana when there wasn’t much food around.
 But now that fruit is in fruit loop form, this adaptation has “become a dangerous liability.”
 The original Coca-Cola formulation actually included coca leaf, but now, perhaps, its sugar content may be the addictive stand-in.

 What about artificial sweeteners?
-Though some are less harmful than others (Erythritol May Be a Sweet Antioxidant as opposed to Aspartame-Induced Fibromyalgia), they could still have adverse effects regardless of their individual chemistry.
+They could still have adverse effects regardless of their individual chemistry.
 See my 3-part series:

 What about fatty foods like meat?
 Does fat have addictive qualities as well?
 Good question!
 Check out my video Are Fatty Foods Addictive?

 PS: If you haven’t yet, you can subscribe to my videos for free by clicking here and watch my full 2012 – 2015 presentations Uprooting the Leading Causes of Death, More than an Apple a Day, From Table to Able, and Food as Medicine.